rootulp/explore-sets/FAQ.md

 > Under what conditions does your solution break?

-- Kovan until I find the `ProtocolViewer` contract address deployed to Kovan
 - Unsupported chains
 - For Sets that contain a position where the position address isn't on CoinGecko

 > Will the UI remain responsive, as the number of Sets increases?

-I capped the number of Sets to the first 10 in order to avoid making tons of CoinGecko requests for positions that aren't on the page.
+I capped the number of Sets to the first 6 in order to avoid making tons of CoinGecko requests for positions that aren't on the page.
 In order to make the UI more responsive, we could consider server side requesting.
 This is blocked on https://github.com/rootulp/explore-sets/issues/1

 > How do you handle the eventually consistent nature of web3 calls?